WinterAxis/ESV-MD-Bible/The_Bible_esv/62_1_John/1_John_1.md

 If we confess our sins, he is faithful and just to forgive us our sins and to cleanse us from all unrighteousness.

 ###### 10
-If we say we have not sinned, we make him a liar, and his word is not in us. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+If we say we have not sinned, we make him a liar, and his word is not in us.

 ***